-Why Shark Tank is a Terrible Show for Entrepreneurs to WatchJuly in Blog, Business, Chinese Importing
+Why Shark Tank Is a Terrible Show for Entrepreneurs to WatchJuly 30, 2016 in Blog, Business, Chinese Importing

-If you’re like me, every Friday night you tune into the Dragons Den for your weekly entrepreneurial pep talk and pick-me-up.
-You may even find old episodes of the British equivalent of Dragon’s Den and when you’re done watching those, you turn to the Canadian version of Dragon’s Den.
+If you’re like me, every Friday night, you tune into the Dragons Den for your weekly entrepreneurial pep talk and pick-me-up.
+You may even find old episodes of the British equivalent of Dragon’s Den and when you’re done watching those, you turn to the Canadian version.

 Shark Tank, in my opinion, is one of the most entertaining reality TV Shows on television.
 BUT it’s about as instructive for entrepreneurs looking to start and grow their businesses as watching an episode of Million Dollar Listing is for getting advice on how to sell your home.
 Here’s why.